aeturrell/deploy-api/README.md

 Now we have to go to the [Google Cloud Console](https://console.cloud.google.com/).
 Navigate to the relevant project, and then create a new Service Account under IAM.
 The current [URL is here](https://console.cloud.google.com/iam-admin/serviceaccounts).
 A service account can be used to manage access to Google Cloud services.

 In the new service account, click on Actions then Manage keys.
-Create a new key which will be downloaded as a JSON file—do not put it under version control, but do safe it in the `secrets` subdirectory with the name `google_key.json`.
+Create a new key which will be downloaded as a JSON file—do not put it under version control!
+If you're following this tutorial closely, you can put it in the `secrets` subdirectory with the name `google_key.json` because the contents of this folder are not under version control.

-You'll also need to set up billing, which can be found under billing.
+You'll also need to set up billing, which can be found under Billing in the left-hand side navigation pane.

 ### Terraforming Google Cloud Components